matthew-brett/bio-ug-r/canvas/r_in_cloud.md

 If you accidentally selected the "Python for science" option above, see [switching from Python to R](Switching from Python to R) to fix this.

+## The system can be slow to start

 If you are unlucky, or there are many people using the system at the same time, the system may be slow to start.
-You may see errors like "service unavailable".
+You may see errors like "could not start rstudio in time" or "service unavailable".
 If so, try refreshing the page in your browser.
 Keep trying for a few minutes if that does not work.

-If it still does not work, contact
+If it still does not work, contact <m.brett@bham.ac.uk> for help.

-<m.brett@bham.ac.uk>.
+## Problems in general

 Any problems, let us know quickly via the Discussions section here, or by email to <m.brett@bham.ac.uk>